nburow/SecAMI/README.md

-ece695
+SecAMI
 ======

-Final Project for ECE695
+Smart Grid Research Project

 build using our make file.